etherlinkcom/docs/docs/building-on-etherlink/endpoint-support.md

 Endpoint | Supported | Notes
 --- | --- | ---
-`debug_traceTransaction` | Partially | Supported on Ghostnet but not Mainnet `eth_call` | No | Etherlink nodes use the standard Ethereum version of the `eth_call` endpoint instead of the Geth version `txpool_content` | Partially | Returns the transaction pool on Ghostnet but always returns an empty pool on Mainnet
+`debug_traceTransaction` | Partially | Supported on testnet but not Mainnet `eth_call` | No | Etherlink nodes use the standard Ethereum version of the `eth_call` endpoint instead of the Geth version `txpool_content` | Partially | Returns the transaction pool on testnet but always returns an empty pool on Mainnet

 ## ethers.js SDK methods